Cliff Richard: Personal life

 In 2010, Richard confirmed that he is no longer a resident of the United Kingdom and had been granted citizenship by Barbados.
 He said: "I'm officially a non-resident [of the UK], although I will always be British and proud of it."
 He currently divides his time between living in Barbados and Portugal.
 When asked in February 2013 if he had regrets about not starting a family, Richard said that if he had been married with children he could not have devoted so much time to his career.
 He said: "My three sisters have children, and it's been wonderful to watch them grow up, get married and start families of their own.
 I've made sure I've always played a part in their lives.
 So while I think I would have been a good father, I've given myself to my family and I wouldn't have it any other way.
 My 'freedom' allows me to continue my career.
 Had I been married, with children, I wouldn't be able to do what I do now."

+Health

+In December 2025, Richard revealed that he had been treated for prostate cancer during the preceding year, stating that the disease was "gone at the moment" and expressed support for the introduction of a national screening programme for men.